Photo: Jason Francisco for Festivalt, Krakòw, June 2019

 She is alone, was presented by NURTUREart, Brooklyn in 2017; in a private showing with Festivalt, Krakow, 2017; and at The Center and Foundation for Contemporary Art, Prague, 2018.
 It's precursor, Ruins of Achelach was developed with and directed by Sarah Cameron Sunde, and presented by Dixon Place, NYC (2016) and Theaterlab, NYC (2017).

-Levy and Dołowy met in 2017 at the Asylum Arts/POLIN Museum Poland Retreat for Jewish Artists in Warsaw when Levy discovered Paulina's testimony at the Genealogy Department of the Jewish Historical Institute.
+Levy met Dołowy in 2017 at the Asylum Arts/POLIN Museum Poland Retreat for Jewish Artists in Warsaw.
+During this trip, Levy discovered Paulina's testimony at the Jewish Historical Institute, and asked Dołowy to help decode the obscured Polish text.